 AWS Client VPN shows a TLS handshake error.
-I want to check the endpoint certificates that are expired, and replace them.
+I want to check the expired endpoint certificates and then replace them.

 Resolution